Hydraulic Cylinder Bore 203.2 mm x Stroke 680 mm

 - Construction and infrastructure (earthmoving machinery)

-5. Calculations for Power
+5. Power Calculations

 The power generated by the cylinder at various pressures can be calculated using the formula: